DevFaded/IncognitoV2/README.md

 - **Unfinished Leak**
   This is an early, unfinished build.
 Expect bugs, incomplete features, and patches.

-## Learning
+## Learning and Usage

-This repo is intended as a learning resource—study the implementation.
+This repository is a resource for learning and understanding.
+We hope that by making this code available, we can support the community in using and improving their own software safely and effectively.

 ## Disclaimer